 If you notice signs of overcrowding, such as increased aggression or a decline in overall health, consider separating some isopods into a new habitat.

 Parasites can also pose a threat to the health of White Ducky Isopods.

 These tiny organisms can attach themselves to the isopods' bodies and feed off their blood or tissues.

 Regularly inspecting your isopods for signs of parasites, such as unusual growths or discoloration, is crucial.

-If you notice any signs of infestation, it is recommended to isolate the affected isopods and seek appropriate treatment, such as using a parasite-specific medication or adjusting the environmental conditions to discourage parasite growth.
+If you detect any parasites, it is recommended to isolate the affected isopods and treat them with appropriate remedies, such as specialized isopod-safe medications or natural remedies like diatomaceous earth.

-Furthermore, nutritional deficiencies can impact the overall health of White Ducky Isopods.
+Furthermore, nutritional deficiencies can impact the health of White Ducky Isopods.

 One crucial aspect of caring for White Ducky Isopods is creating an appropriate habitat.

 These isopods prefer a moist and humid environment, similar to their natural habitat in the wild.

 To achieve this, you can use a terrarium or a plastic container with a secure lid to maintain the humidity levels.